A Unifying View of Explicit and Implicit Feature Maps of Graph Kernels: Introduction

-Then, we derive explicit computation schemes for random walk kernels~\citep{Gaertner2003,Vishwanathan2010}, subgraph matching kernels~\citep{Kriege2012}, and shortest-path kernels~\citep{Borgwardt2005}.
-We compare efficient algorithms for the explicit and implicit computation of these kernels experimentally.
-Our product graph based computation of the walk kernel fully supports arbitrary vertex and edge kernels and exploits their sparsity.
-Further, we present the first explicit computation scheme for walk-based kernels.
+\paragraph{Our contribution.} We study under which conditions the computation of an explicit mapping from graphs to a finite-dimensional feature spaces is feasible and efficient.
+To achieve our goal, we discuss feature maps corresponding to closure properties of kernels and general convolution kernels with a focus on the size and sparsity of their feature vectors.
+Our theoretical analysis identifies a trade-off between running time and flexibility.

+Building on the systematic construction of feature maps we obtain new algorithms for explicit graph kernel computation, which allow to incorporate (approximative) explicit feature maps of kernels on vertex annotations.
+Thereby known approximation results for kernels on continuous data are lifted to kernels for graphs with continuous annotations.
+More precisely, we introduce the class of weighted vertex kernels and show that it generalizes state-of-the-art kernels for graphs with continuous attributes, namely the GraphHopper kernel~\citep{Feragen2013} and an instance of the graph invariant kernels~\citep{Ors+2015}.
+We derive explicit feature maps with approximation guarantees based on approximative feature maps of the base kernels to compare annotations.
+Then, we propose and analyze algorithms for computing fixed length walk kernels by explicit and implicit feature maps.
+We investigate shortest-path kernels~\citep{Borgwardt2005} and subgraph matching kernels~\citep{Kriege2012} and put the related work into the context of our systematic study.
 Given this, we are finally able to experimentally compare the running times of both computation strategies systematically with respect to the label diversity, data set size, and substructure size, i.e., walk length and subgraph size.
 As it turns out, there exists a computational phase transition for walk and subgraph kernels.
 Our experimental results for weighted vertex kernels show that their computation by explicit feature maps is feasible and provides a viable alternative even when comparing graphs with continuous attributes.